 Mr. Lynch, 73, has served as a director of the Company since February 2013 and is a member of the Compensation, Nomination and Governance Committee of the Board of Directors.
 He has bachelor’s and master’s degrees in Electrical Engineering from Lowell Technological Institute (now University of Massachusetts) and post-graduate executive education from the Wharton School at the University of Pennsylvania and the Johnson School of Management at Cornell University.
 Mr. Lynch is President of FB Associates, LLC, which provides advisory and consulting services at the intersection of technology, marketing and business operations.
 Prior to his current role, Mr. Lynch served as Executive Vice-President & Chief Technology Officer for Verizon Communications and Verizon Wireless.
 He is a Life Fellow of The Institute of Electrical and Electronic Engineers and currently serves as a director of VectoIQ Acquisition Corp.
 II, iconectiv and Cohere Technologies.
 Mr. Lynch previously served as Chairman of Ribbon Communications and as a director of Ruckus Wireless.
 He has also served on a number of professional organizations including the GSM Association, the CDMA Development Group, the Federal Communications Commission Technical Advisory Committee and the Communications Security Reliability and Interoperability Council.
 Mr. Lynch has been honored with the President's Award by the Cellular Telecommunications and Internet Association and has also been inducted into the Wireless History Foundation's Hall of Fame.

 Dr. Smaldone Alsup, 67, has served as a director of the Company since June 2015 and is a member of the Audit and Risk Management Committee of the Board of Directors.
 She has a BA from Fordham College and an MD from Yale University, where she completed her residency in Internal Medicine and fellowship in Medical Oncology.
-Dr. Smaldone Alsup is Chief Operating Officer and Chief Scientific Officer of NDA Group, a leading drug development consulting company, which merged in 2016 with PharmApprove, where Dr. Smaldone Alsup was President and Chief Scientific Officer.
-She was previously Chief Executive Officer of Phytomedics, prior to which she held clinical and regulatory leadership roles at Bristol Myers Squibb, including Senior Vice President of Global Regulatory Science and Vice President of Corporate Strategy and Business Risk Management.
-Dr. Smaldone Alsup is also a former director of Kalobios Pharmaceuticals and has served with numerous professional and charitable organizations including the Cancer Institute of New Jersey, the Conference Board Strategic Risk Management Council and the McCarter Theatre in Princeton, New Jersey.
+Dr. Smaldone Alsup is SVP Regulatory of NDA Group, a leading drug development consulting company, which was acquired in 2023 by SSI Strategy.
+She previously served as President and Chief Scientific Officer of PharmApprove and as Chief Executive Officer of Phytomedics, prior to which she held clinical and regulatory leadership roles at Bristol Myers Squibb, including Senior Vice President of Global Regulatory Science and Vice President of Corporate Strategy and Business Risk Management.
+Dr. Smaldone Alsup is a director of Theravance Biopharma, Inc., Arvinas, Inc. and Kinnate Biopharma Inc., and previously served as a director of Pardes Biosciences, Inc. and Kalobios Pharmaceuticals, Inc. She has also served with numerous professional and charitable organizations including the Cancer Institute of New Jersey, the Conference Board Strategic Risk Management Council and the McCarter Theatre in Princeton, New Jersey.

 Mr. Wouters, 70, has served as a director of the Company since October 2015 and is a member of the Audit and Risk Management Committee of the Board of Directors.
 Mr. Wouters has an honours bachelor of commerce degree from the University of Saskatchewan and a master’s degree in economics from Queen’s University.
 He is currently Strategic and Policy Advisor to McCarthy Tétrault LLP and a director of Champion Iron Limited, Canadian Utilities Limited and Foran Mining Corporation.
 From 2009 to 2014, Mr. Wouters was the Clerk of the Privy Council of Canada and, in that capacity, held the roles of Deputy Minister to the Prime Minister, Secretary to the Cabinet and Head of the Public Service.
 Prior to his tenure as Clerk, Mr. Wouters was Secretary of the Treasury Board of Canada and served in deputy ministerial and other senior positions in the Canadian public service.
 Mr. Wouters has received numerous awards, including Honorary Doctorates of Laws from the Universities of Saskatchewan and Manitoba, the Queen’s Diamond Jubilee Medal and the André Mailhot Award for lifetime achievement from the United Way Canada.
 He was inducted by the Prime Minister as a member of the Privy Council in 2014 and was invested into the Order of Canada as an officer in 2017.